mat-0/cheltenham-open-data/index.md

 <!-- weather_marker starts -->
 ## On Wednesday, 29 October 2025

-- The average temperature today is 10.17˚C,
+- The average temperature today is 8.14˚C,
-- With highs of 11.1˚C and lows of 9.26˚C,
+- With highs of 8.88˚C and lows of 6.96˚C,
-- It may feel like 9.49˚C with scattered clouds
+- It may feel like 7.48˚C with few clouds
-- The wind speed is 4.12m/s and visibility is 10000m
+- The wind speed is 1.54m/s and visibility is 10000m
-- The pressure is 998hPa and humidity is 86%
+- The pressure is 999hPa and humidity is 83%
 - The sun will rise at 06:57 and set at 16:46

 <!-- weather_marker ends -->